While you were arguing about the anthem, Colin Kaepernick just finished donating $1 million

 (CNN)People like to talk about Colin Kaepernick.
-But while everyone was busy arguing over the on-field protests he spearheaded two years ago, the former NFL quarterback was putting his money where his mouth is.
+But while everyone was busy arguing over the on-field protests he spearheaded two years ago, the free agent NFL quarterback was putting his money where his mouth is.

 On Wednesday, Kaepernick completed a pledge he made in September 2016: To donate $1 million to organizations working in, what he called, oppressed communities.